Occasionally, we have clients email us with what they think is a “silly” question.

 Many people continue to use sleep sacks into the toddler years, so this is still a good option.
 They make wearable blankets that allow your toddler to walk in them.
 And, then you don’t have to worry about him keeping the covers on at night.

-The Merino Kids Baby Sleep Bag is a good choice.
-It is made from Merino Wool, which regulates your toddler’s body heat.
-And, they make a baby’s sleep bag, too, that helps to regulate your baby’s temperature.
+The Merino Kids Baby Sleep Bag is a good choice for a toddler sleep sack without the legs.
+It’s made from Merino Wool, which regulates your toddler’s body heat.

 What if Your Baby or Toddler Doesn’t Like Sleep Sacks?

 If you and/or your baby or toddler do not like a wearable blanket or sleep sack, most people use a regular blanket.
-However, don’t expect your toddler to keep the covers on all night until sometime after three or four years old, usually.
+However, don’t expect your toddler to keep the covers on all night until sometime after three or four years old.